MapsPeople/docs/android/guidepart2/index.md

 ```

 A position provider is normally easier to use for real time positioning.
 To create a position provider make a class that implements the PositionProvider interface and add it to your MapControl like this:

+### Using a positioning provider

+The GPS provider is part of the demo app: [GPSPositionProvider]( https://github.com/MapsIndoors/MapsIndoorsAndroid/blob/master/app/src/main/java/com/mapsindoors/positionprovider/GPSPositionProvider.java).

 ```java